usnistgov/O-RAN-Testbed-Automation/README.md

 ---

 > [!IMPORTANT]
-> The deployment scenario based on OpenAirInterface with FlexRIC can be installed from the `OpenAirInterface_Testbed` directory, while the deployment scenario based on srsRAN and O-RAN SC's Near-RT RIC can be installed from the base directory.
+> The deployment scenario based on Duranta with FlexRIC can be installed from the `OpenAirInterface_Testbed` directory, while the deployment scenario based on srsRAN and O-RAN SC's Near-RT RIC can be installed from the base directory.

 Begin the installation process, recommended to be run as the current user rather than as root: